 Google Pixel Slate vs. Apple iPad Pro: Which Should You Buy?

 The Pixel Slate is a sexy device, even if there's nothing remarkable about its design.
-It is, like other tablets, a thin, rectangular slab of aluminum and glass.
+It is, like other tablets, a thin, rectangular slab of anodized aluminum and glass.

 The dark blue metal shell sports a Google logo in the upper left corner and an 8-megapixel camera on the opposite edge.